The Castle of Perseverance

 Audiences watch the Crucifixion

 The central event of Jesus’ death on the cross was broken into two plays.
-The Guild of Pinners shared with the Painters the responsibility for producing the play in which Jesus is nailed to the cross, “Crucifixio Christi,” while the Butchers produced “Mortificacio Christi,” in which Jesus cries out in pain and dies.
-Seven plays had passed since the Last Supper, showing the arrest and trials, the remorse of Judas, and the walk to the execution hill.
+The Guild of Pinners shared with the Painters the responsibility for producing the play in which Jesus is nailed to the cross, “Crucifixio Christi.”
+Separately, the Butchers produced “Mortificacio Christi,” in which Jesus cries out in pain and dies.
+Seven wagons had passed since the Last Supper, showing the arrest and trials, the remorse of Judas, and the walk to the execution hill.

 How was the audience arranged, as it watched these plays?
 We know a few things and can speculate a few more (with thanks to John Wesley Harris, Medieval Theater in Context).
 Each “stop” was auctioned off to a promoter who would be responsible for viewer arrangements.
 The auction aspect suggests that there was real profit to be made, as well as that some stops were more lucrative than others.
 Each place had houses nearby, from whose windows the play could be seen, as well as an open area that might fit some bleachers to use the space more efficiently.
-There was probably some kind of arrangement made for the people who actually lived in these houses, but since they invited guests to watch with them, they can’t have been exempt from a ticket charge.
+Did the promoters charge nearby houses some fee, or did they make money only from the open space?
+I’m guessing there was some kind of fee arrangement, or perhaps their garden latrines could be used in exchange for their free window viewing.

 Were the stops fenced off to keep gate-crashers out?
 Probably, they were.
 Fairs already used this type of system, turnstiles and all.
 The stops probably also had deals with various guilds so that their family and guests could see well.
 It’s possible that all of the bleacher space was reserved for the guilds this way, and only the street available for general admission.
 The larger venues must have had more prestigious seating, and we already know that at one of the stops, the Mayor and City Council were seated together, awaiting their “mayne bread” ceremonial presentation before the Bakers played The Last Supper.

 We can be sure that each stop was packed with half-penny viewers, that a few climbed onto rooftops to cheat and see anyway, and that there would have been some neighbors who could sort of see some of the action.
-Who hasn’t gone to “see” fireworks at some house where we’re assured you can see it as if you’re there?
-You never can, of course.
+(Who hasn’t gone to see July fireworks at some house where we’re assured you can see it ‘as if you’re there’?
+You never can, of course.)
 These windows would have been outside the paying zone, but the promoter may have tried to dun them anyway.
 We can only speculate on other details: could some neighborhoods have charged for use of their communal latrine?
-Did people rent their only chairs, placed on the street nearby so at least you could hear?
+Did people rent their chairs, placed on the street nearby so at least you could hear?

 In the Crucifixion, Jesus has two speeches, in the middle and near the end.
 Otherwise, the play is entirely dialogue among four Roman soldiers who have been detailed to make sure he is dead by noon.
-Medieval audiences were not squeamish about torture; on the one side, they wanted to drink in the pains of Jesus, and on the other, they had the same love of gore that our audiences demonstrate in watching so many war and crime shows.
+Medieval audiences were not squeamish about torture; on the one side, they wanted to piously weep over the pains of Jesus, but on the other, they had the love of gore that Netflix can still count on today.
 There wasn’t real blood, and the actor playing Jesus was not nailed, but tied onto the cross.
-But the dialogue is lively and makes clear what they are supposed to be doing, and must have been acting out without harming the man.
+But the dialogue is lively and makes clear what they are supposed to be doing, and must have been acting out dramatically, though without harming the actor.
 For example, here they discover that the carpenters drilled the nail-hole in the wrong place:

 III MILES In faith, it was overe skantely scored;